rust-skia/rust-skia/README.md

 `cargo build -vv`

 Just kidding, we wish it were that simple.
-Currently you need _at least_ to install LLVM, Python, depot_tools, and OpenGL libraries.
+Currently you need _at least_ to install LLVM, Python, and OpenGL libraries.
 For detailed information about how to install the prerequisites on your platform, take a look at the [template we use to build on Azure](https://github.com/rust-skia/rust-skia/blob/master/azure-pipelines-template.yml).

 Please share your build experience so that we can try to automate the build to get to the point where `cargo build` _is_ sufficient to build the bindings _including_ Skia, and if that is not possible, clearly prompts to what's missing.